PseudoTV/PseudoTV_Live/plugin.video.pseudotv.live/README.md

 Logo's are cached and may not be refreshed immediately....
 For immediate update use PseudoTV Lives channel manager to swap logo.

-Logo folder location -  `/userdata/plugin.video.pseudotv.live/cache/logos` (default  path shown,  configurable under settings ).
+Logo folder location -  `/userdata/plugin.video.pseudotv.live/cache/logos`.

 Logo's are cap-sensitive and must match the channel name exactly as it appears in the guide.
 Supported formats `*.jpg,*.png,*.gif`